-Changes in
+Changes in Circumstances

-If any of your circumstances change during the application or vetting process you must advise the Recruitment Team as soon as possible.
-All candidates have an individual responsibility to report any changes which may be of relevance to their clearance.
+If a candidate's circumstances change during the application or vetting process, it is their personal responsibility to report any changes to the Recruitment Team as soon as possible.
 Notifiable changes may include, but are not limited to:

-- Change of name - Getting married or entering into a Civil Partnership - Arrest for any criminal offence or involvement in a criminal investigation as a - Caution or conviction for a criminal offence - Bankruptcy - Adverse County Court Judgement - Entry into an Individual Voluntary Arrangement (IVA) - Known or suspected criminal associations
+- Change of name - Getting married or register a Civil Partnership - Arrest for any criminal offence or involvement in a criminal investigation as a suspect - Caution or conviction for a criminal offence - Bankruptcy - Adverse County Court Judgement - Entry into an Individual Voluntary Arrangement (IVA) - Known or suspected criminal associations

-N.B.
-Please note that we're unable to state whether a conviction record of you or anyone associated with you will affect your application before you apply.
-We'll base our decision on the full and confidential information you provide during the recruitment and selection process as well as vetting and security checks.
+Please note that Police Now are unable to state whether a conviction record of you or anyone associated with you will affect your application.
+We'll base our decision on the full and confidential information you provide during the recruitment and selection process, as well as vetting and security checks.